chloedonelan/Smart-Hospital-Testing/Instructions.md

 * When working with the frontend, the admin login email is "admin@gmail.com" and the password is "admin".
 * If the 'mvn' command isn't working on your device, it may not be setup correctly and you may need to use the entire path to it
   * For example, it might be something like this: '/c/ProgramData/chocolatey/lib/maven/apache-maven-3.9.9/bin/mvn.cmd'
+* You can also start the Tomcat server from terminal locally and run the tests.
+If you use this approach, the server must be running in the background while you run the tests that require a connection to the endpoints.
+* If you are working off of a different version of Java and some of the dependency versions are not compatible with it, you may need to adjust those versions accordingly.